sstsimulator/sst-macro/docs/manual/manual.md

 ````
 where the refactored `main` function matches the name of the declared application.

-#### 5.2.1: Loading external skeletons with the integrated core<a name="subsec:linkageCore"></a>

-While the main `libmacro.so` provides the bulk of SST/macro functionality, users may wish to compile and run external skeletons.
+*Loading external skeletons with the integrated core*\label{subsec:linkageCore} While the main `libmacro.so` provides the bulk of SST/macro functionality, users may wish to compile and run external skeletons.
 This gets a bit confusing with SST core since you have an external skeleton for an external element.
 Follow the instructions on http://sst-simulator.org.
 You must create an element info struct name `X_eli` for X your library name.
 You can still use the `sst++` compiler wrappers for building, but you must now manually create a `libX.so` from the compiled object files.
 The `sstmacro.py` script installed must also be edited.
 The top lines was previously

 ````
 import sst.macro